What is a ridge augmentation?

 How is a ridge augmentation accomplished?

 A ridge augmentation is accomplished by placing bone graft material in the tooth socket.
 It is often done immediately after the tooth is removed to avoid the need for a second procedure later.
 Next, the gum tissue is placed over the socket and secured with sutures.
 Drs.
-Niquette or McComb may choose to use a space-maintaining product over the top of the graft to facilitate new bone growth.
+Niquette or Lytle may choose to use a space-maintaining product over the top of the graft to facilitate new bone growth.
 Once the socket has healed, the alveolar ridge can be prepared for dental implant placement.

 A ridge augmentation procedure is typically performed in Drs.
-Niquette and McComb’s office under local anesthesia.
+Niquette and Lytle’s office under local anesthesia.
 Some patients may also request sedative medication.